barked theory

 practices such as those by Edward Burtynsky and Olafur Eliasson,

 whose works create visceral narratives around environmental fragility (Cameron, 2018).
-By juxtaposing human-made structures with these natural forms, the project critically engages with the Anthropocene’s challenges and opportunities.
+The Barked project critically explores the Anthropocene’s challenges and opportunities.

 Relevance to Urban and Architectural Design